 Okura offers five different types of lunch sets ranging in price from JPY 500 to JPY 3,000.
 Pictured below is the JPY 500 set which contained some of my favorites like unagi (eel), amaebi (sweet shrimp), maguro (tuna), and inari (tofu skin).
 This was by far the least I’ve ever paid for sushi in Japan.
 Wow!

 Kaitenzushi Okura is located right by one of Omicho Market’s entrances.
-If you’re looking for cheap sushi in Kanazawa, then this is a great place to start.
+If you’re looking for a cheap Kanazawa sushi restaurant, then this is a great place to go.

 Address: 38 Shimomicho, Kanazawa 920-0917 Ishikawa Prefecture